leoyu037/cheatsheets/software_design_principles.md

 ## General Software Design
 - __Everything is single responsibility__: functions, modules, services, tools.
-  Look to solve for a specific case first, then periodically look for ways to make the component more generic
+  Look to solve for a specific case first, then periodically look for ways to make the system more generic.
 - __You should be able to hold all components/concepts of a system in your
   head__: Having too many parts to think about is an indication that the system needs to be decomposed into smaller subsystems